[output_post_excerpt]

 MICHAEL: Code broken wing is just that, a code.
 Nobody is hurt, but they will be.

 ENOCH: To say that the heavens are chaotic right now, is a complete understatement.
-As angels are rushing to their posts, preparing for battle, Yohana and Mamre have figured out that if they move in the opposite direction, they should eventually reach their final objective – God’s throne room.
-This strategy is what eventually brings them to the edges of the highest heaven.
+As angels are rushing to their posts, preparing for battle, Yohana and Mamre have made their way to the the edges of the highest heaven.
 They can make out an impossibly large, blindingly bright portal.
 And it is guarded by an even larger entity – a seraph.

 The Seraphim are among the closest attendants to God.
 Only they are strong enough to withstand the glory and brilliance for extended periods of time.
 Well, I say glory, but you know it as gamma radiation.

 The seraph is moving like smokeless fire, if fire twisted and flared into a couple of extra dimensions that humans are unable to perceive.
-All seraphim are almost completely covered in shifting and turning wings, and a slithering shape can be glimpsed in between all the movement.
+They are propelled by a flurry of shifting and turning wings, and a slithering shape can be glimpsed in between all the movement.
 And then there are the multitude of eyes.

 BEN: (STATIC)